E-Learning at Your Fingertips

 ABFM Awards Call for Nominations

 The Association for Budgeting and Financial Management (ABFM) will be honoring awardees at this year's fall conference.
-One award remains open for nominations; committees will determine all honorees.
+The following awards are open for nominations; committees will determine all honorees.

 S. Kenneth Howard Award (Deadline: July 15, 2021)

 This award is presented to honor the lifetime accomplishments of S. Kenneth Howard.
 The award is presented annually to a distinguished practitioner in the field of public budgeting and financial management for lifetime achievement.
 The award recipient should be an outstanding practitioner as judged by his or her record of service over a sustained period of time.
 Nominations should be emailed by July 15 to Thad Calabrese.

 Cascade Chapter Holds Student Symposium

 ASPA's Cascade Chapter invites paper proposals for its fall symposium titled, "Innovation, Creativity, and Resilience: Responding to Contemporary Challenges in Public Administration," to be held this October.
 Students from all majors and backgrounds are welcome to submit a paper presentation related to this theme.
 All proposals are due July 5.
 Click here for more information.

 Call for Papers: PPMR—Beyond COVID-19: Public Management and Governance for a New Era